webtoknow/fx-trading-app/Week_05/Theory/README.md

 ### Dependency Injection

-- is the way to create objects that depend upon other objects
-- a Dependency Injection system supplies the dependent objects (called also **dependencies**) when it creates an instance of an object
+- Angular uses **dependency injection** to provide dependencies to a class when an instance of that class is created.
-- depencencies are services or objects that a class needs to perform its function
+- Dependencies can be services or objects required by a class to perform its function.:
-- in Angular, Dependency Injection provides declared dependencies to a class when that class is instantiated:

 ```JavaScript
 import { TradeService } from '../../../services/trade.service';